 GOAL – TO IMPROVE CAMPAIGN FINANCE LAWS AND RULES TO INCREASE TRANSPARENCY, COMPLIANCE, AND ENSURE THE INTEGRITY OF THE CAMPAIGN FINANCE PROCESS.

 - Review existing laws as well as propose and submit legislation as needed.
-For the 2020 Legislative Session, the Commission submitted six (6) bills to the President of the Senate and the Speaker of the House for introduction, of which none were signed into law, but were in fact stalled due to the COVID-19 government shut down.
-The Commission will consider reintroduction of all deferred measures for the 2021 legislative session.
-The six (6) Commission bills that did not pass were:
+For the 2021 Legislative Session, the Commission submitted eight (8) bills to the President of the Senate and the Speaker of the House for introduction of which three (3) were signed into law.
+They are as follow:

-H.B.
-1704 / S.B.
-2145 – This bill amends HRS §11-410 by (1) amending subsection (b) to provide that a person waives the right to a contested case hearing if the person fails to request a contested case hearing within twenty days of receipt of the Commission’s preliminary determination, and (2) amending subsection (d) to provide that a final order of the Commission may be filed in the First Circuit Court for confirmation as a civil judgment, enforceable and collectible as any other judgment issued in the circuit courts.
+S.B.
+399 / H.B.
+139 – This bill amends HRS §11-410 by (1) amending subsection (b) to provide that a person waives the right to a contested case hearing if the person fails to request a contested case hearing within twenty (20) days of receipt of the Commission’s preliminary determination, and (2) amending subsection (d) to provide that a final order of the Commission may be filed in the First Circuit Court for confirmation as a civil judgment, enforceable and collectible as any other judgment issued in the circuit courts.

 o Review existing rules and procedures as well as propose administrative rules as needed.
 There were no changes to the Commission’s administrative rules and procedures during this fiscal year.

 GOAL – TO PROVIDE TRAINING, EDUCATION, AND ACCESS TO COMMITTEES FOR PURPOSES OF COMPLIANCE WITH, AND INCREASING AWARENESS OF, CAMPAIGN FINANCE LAWS AND RULES.